Shannon Lowrie

 Randyn Spear

-For the past 15 years Randyn has been a choreographer for dance studios, competition and college dance teams both locally and throughout southern California.
-Upon graduation Randyn received her comprehensive certification in Pilates through Body Arts and Science International with specialization in dance.
-After college Randyn had the opportunity to dance professionally with Inked Dance Co and Nickerson-Rossi Dance and was an annual guest artist in San Pedro City Ballet's production of The Nutcracker.
-In more recent times, Randyn had the opportunity to choreograph and present her dancers for National Dance Day produced by the Dizzy Feet Foundation founded by Nygel Lythgoe of So You Think You Can Dance.
-Through her outreach work with DancEd Steps Up, founded by Cindy Bradley of San Pedro City Ballet, Randyn’s after school students were chosen to perform at the Celebrate Dance Gala to raise money for the continuation of arts programs throughout southern California elementary schools.
-Randyn choreographed and assisted in the street naming of Misty Copeland Square in San Pedro, Ca and was the recital director for San Pedro Ballet School.
-With her well rounded experience and knowledge of human anatomy she hopes to challenge her students to rise to their fullest potential through proper technique, hard work, and their love of dance and exercise.
+Randyn’s passion for dance began at our very own Studio of Performing Arts.
+She was blessed with the opportunity to perform throughout the state competitively up into her adulthood winning numerous titles and awards.
+She is excited to be back on the Central Coast inspiring students and creating new memories at her childhood studio.
+Randyn graduated from California State University, Long Beach with a bachelor’s degree in Dance where she had the privilege of performing under the late Susan McLain (principal dancer with Martha Graham).
+Upon graduation Randyn received her rigorous comprehensive certification in Pilates through Body Arts and Science International with specialization in dance conditioning under the tutelage of Karen Clippinger.
+Post graduation Randyn had the opportunity to dance professionally with multiple contemporary dance companies and was an annual guest artist and choreographer for San Pedro City Ballet (home of Misty Copeland).
+Randyn had the opportunity to choreograph and present her dancers for National Dance Day produced by the Dizzy Feet Foundation founded by Nygel Lythgoe of So You Think You Can Dance.
+Through her outreach work with DancEd Steps Up, founded by Cindy Bradley of San Pedro City Ballet, Randyn’s students were chosen to perform at the Celebrate Dance Gala to raise funds for the continuation of arts programs throughout southern California elementary schools.
+Randyn’s other teaching experience is vast- recital director for San Pedro Ballet School; guest teacher at the University of Southern California, CSU Long Beach, Cerritos College, Santa Ana College, and choreographer at Allan Hancock College.
+Many of her students have continued their dance careers at AMDA, American Ballet Theater, Joffrey, and New York City Ballet.
+With her well rounded experience and knowledge of human movement she hopes to challenge her students to rise to their fullest potential through proper technique, hard work, and their love of dance and exercise.

 Marisol Wilson